dvarx/ccard_tcp_interface/readme.md

 ## General Tips

 * When inspecting the binary contents of `buffer` use the memory browser with input `&buffer`.
 The variable preview will show the contents of `buffer` interpreted as ASCII characters since `uint8_t` is internally defined as `unsigned char`.

+## Error Log

+Linker Error `No Source Files - Nothing To Do` : Issue was that the -n flag was set in the ARM Compiler which caused `.asm` files to be generated instead of `.obj` files.te